The Best Savings Accounts in Georgia for 2024

 Much like the United savings account, the State Bank & Trust Personal savings account is good for people who want to let their savings grow, but less so for people who need easy access to their cash.

-To open the account, you’ll need to make an initial deposit of $100. $100 is also the minimum balance to earn interest and the minimum balance required to avoid fees.
+To open the account, you must make an initial deposit of $100. $100 is the minimum balance required to earn interest and avoid fees.
 If you let your balance fall below that amount, you’ll stop earning interest and have to pay a $2 quarterly fee.

 You’ll also pay a $2 fee for each withdrawal in excess of three per quarter.
-This means the account is best for people who don’t need to access their savings very often.
+This means the account is best for people who rarely need to access their savings.

 Online Banks Serve All States